Dutch, Australians find omicron variant; others curb travel

 Morocco's Foreign Ministry tweeted Sunday that all incoming air travel to the North African country would be suspended to “preserve the achievements realized by Morocco in the fight against the pandemic, and to protect the health of citizens.”
 Morocco has been at the forefront of vaccinations in Africa, and kept its borders closed for months in 2020 because of the pandemic.

+The U.S. plans to ban travel from South Africa and seven other southern African countries starting Monday.
+"It's going to give us a period of time to enhance our preparedness," Fauci said of the ban on ABC's "This Week."

-Dutch Health Minister Hugo de Jonge said he asked his country’s public health institute for advice on whether additional travel restrictions are needed, but he wants to coordinate with his European Union counterparts because “I think those are really steps that we will have to take together.”
+Dutch Health Minister Hugo de Jonge said he asked his country’s public health institute for advice on whether additional travel restrictions are needed, but he wants to coordinate with his European Union counterparts.

-Many countries have restricted or banned travel from various southern African countries — among the latest New Zealand, Thailand, Indonesia, Singapore, Sri Lanka, the Maldives, Saudi Arabia, Qatar and the United Arab Emirates.
-Places that already had imposed restrictions include Brazil, Canada, the EU, Iran, and the U.S. This goes against the advice of the World Health Organization, which has warned against any overreaction before the variant is thoroughly studied.
+Many other countries have already restricted or banned travel from various southern African countries — among the latest to do so were New Zealand, Thailand, Indonesia, Singapore, Saudi Arabia, the United Arab Emirates.
+This goes against the advice of the WHO, which has warned against any overreaction before the variant is thoroughly studied.

 South Africa's government responded angrily to the travel bans, which it said are “akin to punishing South Africa for its advanced genomic sequencing and the ability to detect new variants quicker.”
 It said it will try to persuade countries that imposed them to reconsider.